 An effective candidate interview is what stands between a great hire and a poor one, and the stakes are especially high when interviewing for C-suite roles.
 Hiring the wrong person can lead to serious consequences for the business which can be excruciating to unravel.
-The executive job interview is a critical opportunity to go beyond simple qualifications and experience, and get a more accurate idea of how a candidate will perform in your organisation.
+The executive job interview is a critical opportunity to go beyond simple qualifications and experience and get a more accurate idea of how a candidate will perform in your organisation.

 Interviewing an Executive Candidate

 To do this, keep questions specific and open-ended, leading to a discussion that reveals more about the person and exactly what they can add to the company.
-A good leader needs to be able to handle curveballs, which is why it’s important not to shy away from asking some tough job interview questions throughout the process.
-Use these to get to grips with exactly how your potential hire will rise to the challenge of leadership.
+A good leader needs to be able to handle curveballs, which is why it’s important not to shy away from asking more challenging interview questions.

 Sample Executive Interview Questions

-General Interview Questions
+1. Behavioural Interview Questions

-Example Behavioural Interview Questions
+2. Technical Interview Questions

 Assessing the Answers

-When analysing candidate interview responses for management positions, keep in mind how the candidate aligns with the business' broader objectives.
+When analysing candidate interview responses for management positions, keep in mind how the candidate aligns with the organisation’s broader objectives.
 That is not to say the ideal candidate should be a carbon copy of the rest of the leadership team.
 Instead, look for a diverse background and experience that will complement the company culture.